AdoptOpenJDK/TSC/README.md

     * [openjdk-website-backend](https://github.com/AdoptOpenJDK/openjdk-website-backend) - Code for pulling the GitHub releases API into the website

 ### AdoptOpenJDK Source and Distribution Repos

+The following diagram lists the source and distro repos for AdoptOpenJDK (edit the [Image Source](https://docs.google.com/drawings/d/1h2YzP1zAUsYku8sFbx5xP2mTe1DFVx-6NOHzQ3Hso5w/edit) at Google and export to make changes.)

 ![Source and Distribution Repos](images/Adopt_Build_Farm_Source_and_Distro_Repos.png)